-Tom Rocco Director of Outreach, Marketing & Communications
+Tom Rocco Outreach, Marketing & Communications

-Tom Rocco, iBme’s Director of Outreach, Marketing & Communications, is a career marketing professional possessing rich and varied experience with top-notch organizations, many in the non-profit arena.
+Tom Rocco leads iBme’s Outreach, Marketing & Communications.
+He is a career marketing professional possessing rich and varied experience with top-notch organizations, many in the non-profit arena.
 Immediately prior to joining iBme, Tom spent almost five years leading Marketing for Rhode Island School of Design’s Continuing Education Division.
 Prior to that, Tom was the first Vice President of Marketing for Kripalu Center for Yoga and Health, participating in re-branding the center, as well as, establishing many of the marketing processes and systems that are still being used today.
 In addition to Kripalu, Tom has consulted with a wide range of retreat centers, both domestic and international.
 He has an MBA in Marketing from Adelphi University.
 At iBme, he is responsible for recruitment for program participant growth and retention for all programs; building strong and authentic relationships with strategic partners; creating impactful and authentic communications and marketing campaigns; and managing regional outreach coordinators, consultants and vendors.
 As a decades-long practitioner of yoga and meditation, Tom embraces iBme’s mission and is dedicated to making a positive impact.

 Justin Wilson IT